liqotech/liqo/docs/pages/User/Install/platforms/k8s.md

 ---
-title: Kubeadm K8s
+title: K8s with Kubeadm
-weight: 3
+weight: 4
 ---

 ### About Kubeadm